-- Differences in gender and sexuality are discussed in an appropriate and balanced way through PSHE programme and assemblies - Individual support plans in place for students who are in process of gender reassignment or gender questioning. - We have a support worker for pupils who are transitioning and make individual adjustments as appropriate to ensure their social, emotional and well-being needs are addressed appropriately e.g. members of the pastoral support team have received training to better support these pupils - We provide separate multi-use changing facilities and toilets for nonbinary students where this is better meets their needs - We discuss an individual support plan with gender variant students.
-Plan may include things such as which pronoun they would prefer to be used in relation to themselves, curriculum adjustments e.g. PE and any pastoral or emotional support - LGBTQ+ lunchtime group set up with students and support from Intercom trust.
-Open to all students to discuss issues affecting the LGBTQ community and signpost further support where required. - Support is made available for staff who are transitioning or who have undergone gender reassignment
+- Student focus group set up to give feedback on Equality Policy and Action Plan - Differences in gender and sexuality are discussed in an appropriate and balanced way through PSHE programme and assemblies. - Individual support plans in place for students who are in process of gender reassignment or gender questioning. - We have a support worker for pupils who are transitioning and make individual adjustments as appropriate to ensure their social, emotional and well-being needs are addressed appropriately e.g. members of the pastoral support team have received training to better support these pupils. - We provide separate multi-use changing facilities and toilets for non-binary students where this is better meets their needs. - We discuss an individual support plan with gender variant students.
+Plan may include things such as which pronoun they would prefer to be used in relation to themselves, curriculum adjustments e.g. PE and any pastoral or emotional support. - LGBTQ+ lunchtime group set up with students and support from Intercom trust.
+Open to all students to discuss issues affecting the LGBTQ community and signpost further support where required. - Support is made available for staff who are transitioning or who have undergone gender reassignment.

 The school records any incidents of transphobic bullying.
-There have been 0 recorded incidents in the past academic year.
-(2019-20)
+There has been 1 recorded incident in the past academic year.
+(2020-21)